Passion, Knowledge & Experience

 - whether the allegations are true or not - they are simply not criminal.

 For example, I've seen people charged with EWOC because police found drugs in the home where the children were staying.
-If the police search of the home was unlawful, none of the evidence of the drugs is admissible, and the EWOC charge must be dismissed.
+If the police search of the home was unlawful, none of the evidence relating to the drugs is admissible, and the EWOC charge must be dismissed.

 I've also seen EWOC cases where parents fell asleep during the afternoon, and their toddlers wandered outside only to be found by a neighbor.
 Is that reckless on the part of the parent?
 Maybe.
 But is it criminal?
 I know that my son made it two feet out the side door one January back when he was only 3.
 His mother and I were both awake, but he moved pretty quickly.
 Should we have been charged with a crime if a neighbor saw him before we did?

 If you are charged with Endangering the Welfare of a Child, please contact us at (585) 485-0025 for a free telephone consultation and case evaluation.